India's

 The capsule features advanced touchscreens, autonomous docking, and robust safety systems, making it one of the most sophisticated spacecraft ever flown.

-The crew will spend around a fortnight in orbit, conducting science and outreach before returning to Earth.
+The crew spent two weeks in orbit, conducting science and outreach

 The mission